serverless/blog/posts/2017-12-14-building-testing-alexa-skill-bespoken-plugin.md

 **Note:** You can [read more about types here](https://developer.amazon.com/docs/custom-skills/slot-type-reference.html).

 ## The State Machine
 The Alexa Node.js SDK encourages the use of a state machine for building skills.

-State machines are a natural fit for skills (and other voice-based apps)—the basic idea is that your app has states and transitions.
+State machines are a natural fit for skills (and other voice-based apps).
+The basic idea is that your app has states and transitions.
 Any action a user takes is handled based on the state they are currently in, and part of that handling may include transitioning to another state.

 This pattern pushes us to think about the discreet states the user will go through in interacting with our app, and how, for each of these scenarios, we will handle what a user might say.
 This mindset gets us thinking about providing appropriate, contextualized responses to the user, an important part of voice/conversational interfaces.